iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • 6 moving violations or more in 24 months

-In addition to having driving privileges revoked, accruing too many demerit points can gravely affect auto-insurance rates.
+In addition to having driving privileges revoked, accruing too many demerit points can negatively impact auto-insurance rates.

 How Can I Find a Lost Traffic Ticket in Iowa?

-If a driver loses a traffic ticket in Iowa, it can be retrieved via the following means;
+If a driver loses a traffic ticket in Iowa, it can be retrieved via any of the following means:

 • Contacting the presiding traffic court directly